SophieSilver/fractality/README.md

 ## Installation

-Comiled binaries will be available in the [Releases](https://github.com/SophieSilver/fractality/releases/) section on GitHub.
+Compiled executables will be available in the [Releases](https://github.com/SophieSilver/fractality/releases/) section on GitHub.

 Just download the one for your platform and run it.